Mukonyole/Smart_Park/README.md

 SMARTPARK : Parking Booking System<br>
 Programming Languages used in the web application<br>
-Frontend : HTML5, CSS3, JavaScript.
+Frontend : HTML5, CSS3, JavaScript.<br>
-Backend : Python, Django framework.
+Backend : Python, Django framework.<br>
-Database : SQLite3.
+Database : SQLite3.<br>

-SmartPark is a parking slot booking system designed to help users easily find and reserve parking spaces.
+SmartPark is a parking slot booking system designed to help users easily find and reserve parking spaces. <br>
-The application allows users to search for available parking spots, view details, and book a spot in advance, all through a user-friendly interface.
+The application allows users to search for available parking spots, view details, and book a spot in advance, all through a user-friendly interface.<br>

-Table of Contents
+Table of Contents<br>
-Features
+Features<br>
-Technologies Used
+Technologies Used<br>
-Installation
+Installation<br>
-Usage
+Usage<br>
-Database Structure
+Database Structure<br>
-Contributing
+Contributing<br>
-Contact
+Contact<br>

-Features
+Features<br>
 User Registration & Login: Secure user authentication and profile management.
 Search Functionality: Search for available parking spots by location and date.
 Real-Time Availability: Check the availability of parking slots in real-time.